The Cyan Language: An Overview of Cyan

 \chapter{An Overview of Cyan}

 Cyan is a statically-typed prototyped-based object-oriented language.
 As such, there is no class declaration.
-Objects play the rôle of classes and the cloning and {\tt new} operations are used to create new objects.
+Objects play the role of classes and the cloning and {\tt new} operations are used to create new objects.
 Although there is no class, objects do have types which are used to check the correctness of message sending.
-Cyan supports single inheritance, mixin objects (similar to mixin classes with mixin inheritance), interfaces, a completely object-oriented exception system, statically-typed closures, optional dynamic typing, user-defined literal objects (an innovative way of creating objects), context objects (which are a generalization of closures and one of the biggest innovation of the language), and grammar methods and message sends (which makes it easy to define Domain Specific Languages).
-The language will have a compile-time metaobject protocol in a not-so-near future.
+Cyan supports single inheritance, interfaces, generic prototypes, a completely object-oriented exception system, statically-typed anonymous functions, context objects (which are a generalization of anonymous functions), non-nullable types, optional dynamic typing, and a powerful metaobject protocol (MOP).

+The Cyan MOP allows the control of the compilation process in many different ways making it relatively easy to produce and change code during the compilation.
+It is the biggest innotation of the language.
+The MOP is implemented through metaobject classes or prototypes.
+Only the main language package, cyan.lang, has around 80 of such classes (and growing).
+These metaobject classes are used, for example, to produce code for generic prototypes and to check arguments to methods.
+In particular, through a metaobject called {\tt grammarMethod} one can easily define Domain Specific Languages inside the Cyan code.
+And \textit{Concepts} \cite{Gregor:2006:CLS:1167515.1167499} for generic programming can be defined without any language support.

-Although the language is based in prototypes, it is closest in many aspects to class-based languages like C++ and Java than some prototype-based languages such as Self \cite{self} or Omega \cite{omega}.
+Although the language is based in prototypes, it is closer in many aspects to class-based languages like C++~\cite{Stroustrup:2013:CPL:2543987} and Java~\cite{Gosling:2014:JLS:2636997} than some prototype-based languages such as Self \cite{Ungar:1987:SPS:38807.38828} or Omega \cite{blaschek1994object}.
 For example, there is no workspace which survives program execution, objects have a {\tt new} method that creates a new object similar to another one (but without cloning it), and a Cyan program is given textually.
 In Omega, for example, a method is added to a class through the IDE.
 Cyan is close to Java and C++ in another undesirable way: its size is closer to these languages than to other prototype-based languages (which are usually small).
 However, several concepts were unified in Cyan therefore reducing the amount of constructs in relation to the amount of features.
-For example, methods are objects, the exception system is completely object-oriented (it does not need many ad-hoc keywords found in other languages), and closures are just a kind of context objects.
+In particular, many constructs of other languages are implemented by methods in Cyan.
+For example, to throw an exception, to catch an exception, and to test if an object is of a certain prototype are all made through methods.
+We consider that Cyan, without the MOP, is not a big language.
+Since the MOP is not to be used extensively by regular programmers, we believe that learning the language will not be a problem.